Chapter 7: Flotsam

 "You only assumed that, though, because I didn't inform you that I didn't recognize him from the program.
 Am I right?"

 "I should have debriefed you," he shrugged.
+Of course, he had been passed out and next to death at the time.
 "It doesn't change the scenario anyways.
 We're being relentlessly pursued by Byer's killer assets, period.
 That's nothing we didn't already know."

 Marta slid from his lap and stood before him, her arms crossed.
 "Only a bit worse off, hmm?"